 The fact that a student exhibits the behaviors above does not necessarily mean that such student is violent.
 The early warning signs listed above are offered as an aid to identifying and referring students who may be potentially violent and are in need of help.
 It is important to note that these early warning signs are not equally significant and are not presented in any particular order.
 Furthermore, it is inappropriate, and potentially harmful, to use the following warning signs as a checklist against which to match individual students.
-School staff should use the early warning signs for identification and referral purposes only; it is the responsibility of trained professionals (IE: members of the Student Support Services Team) to consult with the student's parents or guardians.
-Therefore, everyone concerned must take precautions so that students are not needlessly stigmatized.
+School staff should use the early warning signs for identification and referral purposes only; it is the responsibility of trained professionals to make diagnosis in consultation with the student's parents or guardians.
+Therefore, everyone concerned must take precautions that students are not needlessly stigmatized.

-COMMUNICATION, EARLY DETECTION AND REPORTING OF
+COMMUNICATION, EARLY DETECTION AND REPORTING OF POTENTIALLY VIOLENT BEHAVIORS

-POTENTIALLY VIOLENT BEHAVIORS The District is committed to providing appropriate and quality intervention services for its students.
+The District is committed to providing appropriate and quality intervention services for its students.
 Programs and strategies are developed and provided based upon careful assessment of student and community need.
-The district currently has on staff a school Psychologist (PK-12), High School Counselor (9-12), Middle School Guidance Counselor (6-8), Elementary Counselor (PK-5), and a School Social Worker.

-The following is a list of intervention programs and services currently available at DeRuyter Central School District: DeRuyter Central School District Emergency Response - District Level Plan
+The district currently has on staff a school Psychologist (PK-12), High School Guidance Counselor (9-12), Middle School Guidance Counselor (4-8), Elementary Counselor (PK-3), and a School Social Worker.
+The following is a list of intervention programs and services currently available at DeRuyter Central School District:

-- A. PROGRAMS UTILIZED THROUGHOUT THE DISTRICT:
+A. PROGRAMS UTILIZED THROUGHOUT THE DISTRICT:

 - (1) Alcohol-Drug Abuse Prevention Education Program (ADA-PEP)

-- (2) (2) Crisis Intervention Team
+- (2) Crisis Intervention Team

 - (3) Code of Conduct

-- (4) Anti-Bullying Reporting System available on the District website.
+- (4) Anti-Bullying Reporting System available on District website.

 - (5) Emergency Response Team

-- (6) Workplace Violence Reporting System

-- (7) DASA Reporting System